Council Tax Exemption: PhD and MPhil students writing up a thesis

 Please note that exemption will not normally be provided after the 4th year for PhD students, or after 18 months for MPhil students, even where an extension to the submission deadline has been approved.
 This is based on legal advice that the basis for exemption is the length of the course and not the time taken by an individual student to complete the course.

-Students who require certificates of exemption should contact the Certification in AQRO.
+Students who require certificates of exemption should contact Certification in the Academic Registry.